ICGC-TCGA-PanCancer/central-decider/README.md

          workflow-name: as would appear to seqware and in the metadata
          donor: can either be a number for the number of results or a list of donors
          gnos-repo: the repos you intend on pulling the aligned BAMs from
          test: if specified the the database will not record the sample that has been scheduled
+         force: if specified it will return samples wether or not they have already been completed

 ##Sample CGI URL
      http://<hostname>/cgi-bin/central-decider/donor-vcf?workflow-name=SangerPancancerCgpCnIndelSnvStr&donor=1&gnos-repo=https://gtrepo-ebi.annailabs.com/